The Puiseux Characteristic of a Goursat Germ: Main Result

 \section{Main Result}

-In the present contribution we effectively compose the algorithms presented in \cite{Mo1} and \cite{MZ1}, yielding a formula for the Puiseux characteristic of the curve corresponding to a Goursat germ with given small growth vector.
+As explained in Section 1, here we compose the formulas presented in \cite{Mo1} and the algorithm in \cite{MZ1}, yielding a formula for the Puiseux characteristic of the plane curve corresponding to a Goursat germ with given small growth vector.
 This formula turns out to be simpler than either of the two from which it was derived, suggesting a deeper geometric link between singularities of plane curves and singular Goursat distributions.
 The problem solved herein was first proposed in \cite{MZ1} as Question 9.19, part 3, and was asked again in \cite{Mo2} in the Afterword.